Learn how to support compliance through faster literature screening and management.

 Vancouver Citation (English) |

-When importing literature reference information from a database, Vault generates a Vancouver Citation for articles that have Journal as their type of reference.
-The citation is mapped to this section.
+When importing literature reference information from a database, Vault generates a Vancouver Citation for articles that have Journal as their Reference Type, then maps the citation to this section.
 For Cases created from Literature Articles, when generating E2B reports, Vault maps the Vancouver Citation value to the applicable data element:

 |